finos/tracdap/doc/deployment/sandbox.rst

 **Database driver**

 The metadata service requires a JDBC database driver.
-A selection of popular database drivers are available in the plugins package, available with each TRAC release on the GitHub releases page:
+A selection of popular drivers is available in the TRAC plugins package, available with each release on the GitHub releases page:

 * https://github.com/finos/tracdap/releases